mathieu-lemay/python-poetry/README.md

 ## Unsupported versions
 For python 2.7, 3.5 or 3.6, you can still use poetry 1.1.15 with the following tags:
 `acidrain/python-poetry:{version}{,-slim,-alpine}-1.1.15`

+For python 3.7, you can still use poetry 1.5.1 with the following tags:
+`acidrain/python-poetry:{version}{,-slim,-alpine}-1.5.1`

 ## Thanks